ymao21/ymao21/README.md

 <h1 align="center">  Hi there 👋 </h1>

-My name is Yining Mao!
+My name is Yining !
 Welcome to my Github Page:

 - 📬 How to reach me: [LinkedIn](https://www.linkedin.com/in/yiningmao/)
 - ✨ I am always open to connections and opportunities